ben-trainer/osTicket/README.md

 <p>

 <h2>Lessons Learned</h2>
 From this lab I was able to learn the use the depth you must go to create a ticketing system from the ground up.
-There are many steps and installations needed to form the database, however it creates a beautiful full fledged local ticketing system that will be used in future labs:
+There are many steps and installations needed to form the database, however it creates a beautiful full fledged local ticketing system that will be used in future labs.

  - [osTicket: Post-Installation Configuration](https://github.com/ben-trainer/osTicket-post-install-cfg)
  - [osTicket: Resolving Tickets in a Ticketing System](https://github.com/ben-trainer/osTicket-lifecycle/tree/main)